Welcome to Fortune Bay

 Since his wife’s death two years ago, Alex Potter has struggled to stay afloat.
 Now, losing his grandfather, always his rock in the tough times, is the last straw.
 The day after the funeral, Alex goes AWOL from the family firm and retreats to his grandfather’s island lake house in Fortune Bay, the only place he’s ever really felt at home.

 Alex seems to be a secretive drifter, not the solid family guy Colleen is looking for.
-But as together they spearhead a local environmental battle, he wonders if he might finally have found something worth fighting for.
+But as together they spearhead a local environmental battle, they both wonder if they might have found something worth fighting for.

 Lake of Dreams.